jorgearango/llmapper/prompt-summarize.md

    - A concept is a common or proper noun
    - A concept cannot include more than one noun (it cannot include lists of nouns)
 3. Focus only on the concepts that are most relevant to what this article is about and why it matters.
+4. The first concept in the list is the main subject of the article
-4. Take the first concept in the list and consider its relationship to every other concept in the list
+5. Take the first concept in the list and consider its relationship to every other concept in the list
-5. Do the same thing for the second concept, and then every remaining concept in the list.
+6. Do the same thing for the second concept, and then every remaining concept in the list.

 # OUTPUT